Publicly funded education

 6. have other requests supported by a good educational reason

 Most children start school in the September of the school year that they turn five years of age.
 This is so that they can experience three terms in reception.
-If you are considering delaying your child's start date then please contact the Education department.
+If you are considering delaying your child's start date then contact the Education department.

 Applying for a school place out of your catchment area